Configuration¶

 To create a new configuration file:

-You'll be prompted to choose between global or project-specific configuration and enter your OpenAI API key and preferred model.
+You'll be prompted to choose between global or project-specific configuration, then select either the OpenAI API or a local Codex ChatGPT subscription.

 Viewing Current Configuration¶